efarish/portfolio/aws/device_tracker/README.md

 # Project: GraphQL API

-A WORK-IN-PROGRESS

-This project implements a Query and Mutation GraphQL API using AWS services.
+This project implements a Query, Mutation, and Subscription GraphQL API using AWS services.
 The AWS stack was implemented using the following services and frameworks.

 * API Gateway Http API - The public face interface to the app which forwards requests to the GraphQL API.
 * AppSync - Provides GraphQL API related services and forwards requests to Lambda functions.